polymonster/hotline/readme.md

 - An easy to use cross platform graphics/compute/os api for rapid development.
 - Hot reloadable, live coding environment (shaders, render configuration, code).
+- Plugin architexture, flexible and extendible.
-- [os](#os) - Operating system api; window, input, etc.
+- [os](#os) - Operating system API; window, input, etc.
-- [gfx](#gfx) - Concise low level graphics api.
+- [gfx](#gfx) - Concise low level graphics API.
-- [pmfx](#pmfx) - Higher level, data driven graphics api.
+- [pmfx](#pmfx) - High level, data driven, ergonomic graphics API.
 - [av](#av) - Hardware accelerated av decoding.
+- [imgui](#imgui) - Full featured dear ImGui implementation with viewports and docking.
 - [ecs](#ecs) - Entity component system using `bevy_ecs`.
+- [Client](#Using the Client) - Live reloading coding environment client application.
+- [Standalone Library](#Using as a library) - Use as a standalone library and integrate into your own applications.
 - [Examples](#Examples) - A focus on modern rendering examples (gpu-driven, multi-threaded, bindless).

 ## Prerequisites

-Currently Windows with Direct3D12 is the only supported platform, there are plans for macOS, Metal, Linux, Vulkan and more over time.
+Currently Windows with Direct3D12 is the only supported platform, there are plans for macOS, Metal, Linux, Vulkan, WASM and WebGPU in future.

 ## Using the Client